Exxon is missing out on the oil boom

 The good news for Exxon is that it's now investing heavily in shale -- and it's starting to see some results.
 Exxon said its production in the Permian Basin of West Texas and Bakken of North Dakota soared 30% last quarter.

-CEO Darren Woods is also attempting to jumpstart growth by plowing billions of dollars into expensive projects in South America, Africa and Papua New Guinea.
+CEO Darren Woods is also attempting to jump-start growth by plowing billions of dollars into expensive projects in South America, Africa and Papua New Guinea.

+Progress in those overseas projects, as well as in the Permian, "are positioning us well" to meet long-term growth targets, Woods said in a statement.

 But investors are losing patience with Exxon as its rivals focus on returning cash to shareholders through massive buybacks.
+Exxon scrapped its buyback plan in early 2016 as oil prices crashed.

+Even though Chevron's soaring earnings missed expectations, the No. 2 US oil company revealed plans to launch a share buyback program.
+Chevron said it anticipates repurchasing $3 billion of stock per year.